 A medusa piercing places a stud in the philtrum, the groove directly under the nose and above the center of the lips.
-As with most piercings, there is a risk of infection.
-A person should follow a reputable piercer’s aftercare instructions carefully.
+People may refer to this as a Cupid’s bow piercing.

 Oral piercings have the potential to result in damage to the gums or teeth, causing recesses, gingivitis, or wearing of the enamel.

 A person should keep their piercing clean, brush their teeth, and use mouthwash after meals.
 Using a reputable tattooist or piercer will help to reduce the risk of infection or contracting illnesses, such as hepatitis or HIV.

 People should also be aware that removing the piercing may leave a hole or scar in the lip.

 In this article, we will explore the pain level of this type of piercing and what to expect during piercing.

 A medusa or philtrum piercing positions a stud in the center groove above the cupid’s-bow of the lip.

 A piercer usually fits the piercing with a long labret stud.
 Once the piercing heals, a person can exchange the stud for a shorter stud to avoid causing damage to their teeth and gums.